dotnet/docs-aspire/docs/whats-new/preview-5.md

 | `AddSeq(...)`        | `Aspire.Hosting.Seq`         |
 | `AddSqlServer(...)`  | `Aspire.Hosting.SqlServer`   |

+For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).

 The `Aspire.Hosting.Azure` APIs have been broken up in to the following packages:

 | Extension method                     | Package                                    |